hauleth/hauleth/content/post/writing-tests.md

 where I was creating a lot of data to pass through custom attributes to make test sensible.

-Instead I prefer to do stuff directly in code.
+Instead, I prefer to do stuff directly in code.
 Instead of relying on some "magical" functions provided by some "magical" macros from external library I can use what I already have - functions in my application.